skillrepos/copilot-dd/codespace-labs.md

 write a function to seed a random number generator
 ```

 8. This time, the code should be using the same format and NewSource function as you put in the file in step 6.
 You can just Accept the change.
+(If you don't see a complete function, but just a single line, try changing the prompt to be "write a complete function to seed a random number generator".

 ![Updated random number gen code after including updated usage](./images/cdd119.png?raw=true "Updated random number gen code after including updated usage")